k8ssandra/reaper-client-go/docs/API-DESIGN.md

 The full REST API is documented here: [http://cassandra-reaper.io/docs/api](http://cassandra-reaper.io/docs/api).

-However this page is not entirely up to date.
+However, this page is not entirely up to date.
 A more exhaustive list is as follows; implemented methods are shown in bold (even if only partially implemented):

 *   Ping
     *   <b>`GET /ping`</b>